inFocus7/imp/README.md

 # inf0's (terrible) media pipeline

-Just a set of tools I use when doing instrumentals.
+Just a set of specific tools/commands I use when working on instrumentals.
 Will add onto whenever I feel it's needed.

 This is mainly so I don't (1) need to remember `ffmpeg` commands, and (2) need to open Audacity for automatable tasks.